 [Conventional] Video

 The range of my work expanded dramatically as a result of the 2020 election.
-I produced a series of videos for Together for 2020, a project that recruited over 10,000 volunteers for progressive organizations, the first two below in partnership with Diane Sherlock.
-The others represent solo efforts, the last of which was for the 2021 relaunch of another political organization, Crimson Goes Blue.
+I produced a series of videos for Together for 2020, a project started to recruit (over 10,000 volunteers) in 2020.
+I have produced videos for other organizations, a candidate for state representative in Arizona, and for family and friends.

 The Story

-This 12-minute video conveys a remarkable phenomenon, a family opera company.
+This 12-minute video conveys a remarkable nonprofit and phenomenon, North Cambridge Family Opera.
 It gives the viewer a sense of its many dimensions, its impact, and how participation feels.
-I let the camera roll in rehearsals, did a few informal interviews with participants, and then let the content immerse viewers in a very special community.
+I let the camera roll in rehearsals, did a few informal interviews with participants, and then immersed viewers in a very special community.

 The Short Version